LOADING ...

 The D.I.Y underdog, so

-But the one thing the dream fails to mention
+But the one thing the American dream to mention

 Is I was steps ahead to begin with

-America feels with my music in their systems
+America feels safe with my music in their

-And it's suited me perfect, the role, I've it
+And it's suited me perfect, the role, fulfilled it

-And if I'm the hero, you know who gets as the villain
+And if I'm the hero, you know who cast as the villain

-White isn't just a white dude in Idaho
+White supremacy isn't a white dude in Idaho

-White supremacy is the soil, the foundation, the cement and the flag flies outside of my home
+White is the soil, the foundation, the cement and the flag that flies outside of my home

-White supremacy is our country's lineage, designed for us to be
+White supremacy is our country's lineage, for us to be indifferent

-My success is the product of the same system let off Darren Wilson, guilty
+My success is the product of the same system that let off Wilson, guilty

-We want to dress like, walk like, like, dance like, yet we just stand by
+We want to dress like, walk like, talk like, dance like, yet we just by

 We take all we want black culture, but will we show up for black lives?

-We want to like, walk like, talk like, dance like, yet we just stand by
+We want to dress like, like, talk like, dance like, yet we just stand by

-We take all we want from black culture, but will we show up for lives?
+We take all we want from black culture, but we show up for black lives?

 silence is a luxury